Butternut and Roasted Garlic Linguine

 Those of you who follow me know that I have developed a bit of a love affair for this butternut squash season.
 Last week, I made an amazing butternut risotto, and this week, I made this Butternut and Roasted Garlic Linguine.
 This creamy linguine was just so divine that it would even make angels question their faith.
 It has many the same flavors and creaminess that the risotto had, but the roasted garlic just seals the deal.
 The recipe also makes a good 5 portions, but you might want to finish it in 3 or less.
 We sure did.

 I have to confess.
-Lately, I have been a little infatuated with this series called Vikings.
-Initially, I thought it might have been one of the vegetables that they would eat during the cold winter months in the medieval era, but after doing a little research on the butternut squash, I realized that it definitely was not something that they would eat.
-To my surprise, it was created in 1940 as a hybrid between the gooseneck and the Hubbard squashes, which were indigenous to the Western hemisphere.
-So, definitely not a Viking vegetable.
+Lately, I have been a little over-infatuated with butternut squash.
+So, I got a little curious as to its origines.
+Initially, I thought it might have been one of the vegetables people that the first colonizers of North America would eat during the colder months, but, to my surprise, after doing a little research, I realized that it definitely was not something that they would eat.
+It was created in the 1940 as a hybrid between the gooseneck and the Hubbard squashes, which were indigenous to the Western hemisphere.
 However, the Hubbard squash is now 4000 years old.
 The indigenous of those regions would have fed off of them to get most of their nutrition from them during the winter month since its hard flesh and tough exterior makes it last up to 3 months.
 It’s packed with vitamin C and full of flavor to keep you healthy during the winter season.

+Either way, butternut squashes are still my favourite squash.
 The grocery stores are full of sales on butternut during this time of the year and I just couldn’t help myself from buying a whole batch.
 The result is a whole bunch of delicious butternut recipes.
 When I started on this journey of discovering different gluten-free, dairy-free, and vegan options, I was looking to find recipes that wouldn’t make me feel restricted.
 I feel that this Butternut Roasted Garlic Linguine has really brought my goals to the next level.
-It’s one of those dishes that you don’t have to tell people that it is gluten-free and vegan in an apologetic way.
+It’s one of those dishes that you don’t have to tell people that it is gluten-free and vegan in an unapologetic way.
 It’s just naturally that good.
 Enjoy!

 Butternut and Roasted Garlic Linguine